Network-Goods/hypercerts-docs/docs/scenarios.md

 sidebar_position: 2
 ---

 HyperCerts are a key building block for an open ecosystem of retrospective funding and tangible impact.
-This outlines some key scenarios we're exploring.
+This outlines some potential scenarios we're exploring.

 ## HyperCerts with simple retroactive funding
 In the simplest version of HyperCerts, retrospective funders use HyperCerts to award funding to contributors.